wizicer/IcerSite/_questions/csharp/en/error-raised-by-xaml-does-not-have-a-resource-identifier-by-the-uri.md

 ---
 title: "Error raised by xaml: `does not have a resource identifier by the uri`"
+ref: "Error raised by xaml: `does not have a resource identifier by the uri`"
 date: 2016-5-12
 lang: en
 category: C#